Lee and Karen Duquette,

 look below

-There are two choices for continued navigation of this website below.
-Plus there is always the main buttons at the top of every page.
+There are several choices for continued navigation of this website below, including all of the main buttons at the bottom of most pages.

 OR